Juris Razgulajevs: Later career

 In 1995, Razgulajevs relocated with Linichuk's group to the United States.
 He teamed up with Nakako Tsuzuki to compete for Japan.
 They were coached by Natalia Dubova in Lake Placid, New York.
 They were two-time Japanese national champions and placed 16th at the 1996 World Championships.
 They parted ways at the end of the season.

 His next partner was Jenny Dahlen, with whom he competed for Latvia.
 They placed 24th at the 1997 World Championships and 22nd at the 1997 European Championships.

 Razgulajevs retired from competitive skating in 1997.
 He became an Assistant Director, coach and choreographer at the Scarboro Figure Skating Club in Ontario, Canada.

-Skaters who Razgulajevs has choreographed for include:
+Skaters who Razgulajevs has coached include: